 Tell your doctor about all medications that you take, including prescription and over-the-counter drugs.
 Don’t stop taking your medications without talking to your doctor about it first.

 A nurse or lab technician will draw a sample of your blood in a clinical setting.
 They will likely use a small needle to draw it from a vein in your arm.
 They will collect it in a tube and send it to a lab for testing.
 Your doctor will let you know when your test results are available.

 For most people, this test involves minimal risks.
 They’re common to all routine blood tests.
 For example, you may experience discomfort when your blood is drawn.
 You may develop some pain, throbbing, or bruising at the puncture site.
 If the nurse or technician has trouble drawing a sample of your blood, they may need to inject the needle multiple times.

 - excessive bleeding at the puncture site

-- the accumulation of blood under the skin, known as a hematoma
+- accumulation of blood under your skin, known as a hematoma

 - thyroid cancer

 If you have high levels of antithyroglobulin antibodies in your blood, it may be a sign of serious autoimmune disorder, such as Graves’ disease or Hashimoto thyroiditis.

 In some cases, you may have antithyroglobulin antibodies in your blood without any specific complications.
 If you test positive for these antibodies, and your doctor can’t identify an underlying cause, they may monitor you for emerging health problems.

 Your doctor can help you understand the results of your test.
 Your recommended follow-up steps will depend on your specific diagnosis.
 For example, they may recommend additional tests or treatment options.
 Ask your doctor for more information about your test results, condition, and next steps.